Why We Do This Work

 To honor Roxie by preventing other children from being harmed in camps or aquatics environments

-To hold parties accountable for harming children and help aggrieved families garner the justice they deserve
+To help aggrieved families garner the justice they deserve

 READ MORE HERE →